-Trevor Lord is currently Founding Director of LORD Consulting.
-Holding a Masters Degree in Electrical and Electronic Engineering from the University of Canterbury, NZ, Trevor has worked with the power and electrical industries for some 33 years in a wide variety of roles.
-As a passionate advocate for the image and customer respect of the Industry, he is internationally known and respected for his efforts to support this vision via engineering expertise, training and information programmes, innovative technical solutions to Industry reliability and safety problems, and regular Industry Conferences aimed at raising and unifying the levels of Industry best practice.
-Trevor brings a wealth of practical knowledge and experience of many of the leading technologies on offer to assist the Industry with asset management matter, including being a pioneer in the critically important field of on-line monitoring of electrical network assets.
-He holds IP in quality assurance-based asset management processes and their implementation.
+TREVOR LORD, LORD Consulting, NZ: Trevor Lord is Managing Director of LORD Consulting.
+A third generation in his family to be involved in the Industry, he holds a Master’s Degree in Electrical and Electronic Engineering from the University of Canterbury, NZ.
+He has worked with the power and electrical Industries for 41 years in a wide variety of roles.
+As a passionate advocate for his work in both LV ‘testing for safety’ and power systems asset management, he has earned the respect of the Industry internationally.
+He is known and respected for his efforts to support this vision via engineering expertise, training, and information programmes, his implementation of innovative and strategically-focussed technical solutions for Industry reliability and performance problems, and regular industry Conferences aimed at raising and unifying the level of best practice.
+He brings a wealth of practical knowledge and experience to the critical important emerging field of on-line monitoring of electrical network assets and holds two patents in asset management areas.

 Terry Krieg is a power electrical engineer and consultant with more than 30 years industry and utility experience.
 Previously a senior manager at a number of Australian infrastructure utilities in Queensland, South Australia and the Northern Territory, Terry is a leader in the introduction of innovative approaches to risk based condition monitoring, standardisation and design, asset management practices and condition monitoring and has significant high voltage electrical plant experience in maintenance, commissioning, testing and diagnostics of power networks plant.